seven-dillenia/DAI-Codex/assets/codex/history/the_maker.md

 From the Fade I crafted you,
 And to the Fade you shall return
 Each night in dreams
-That you may always remember me.And then the Maker sealed the gates Of the Golden City
+That you may always remember me.

+And then the Maker sealed the gates
+Of the Golden City
 And there, He dwelled, waiting
 To see the wonders
 His children would create.

---Threnodies 5:1-8
+—— <i> Threnodies 5:1-8 </i>